Many people have dreamed of snakes at one point in their lives.

 On some level, you know that snakes are related to healing.
 Whether you are the direct descendent of Ascelepius himself or have simply seen the modern emblem of medicine, your subconscious is aware that snakes and healing go hand-in-hand.

 Considering this, ask yourself how your dream snake may be trying to help you heal.

 Whether it bites you, swallows you, antagonizes you or hugs you, this snake is one part healer and it wants to help you find your way toward wholeness.

 Life Calling and Initiation Dreams

-Note: dreams of being bitten and swallowed may have the added layer of being initiation dreams.
+Dreams of being bitten and swallowed may have the added layer of being initiation dreams.
 In some indigenous cultures, surviving a waking-life rattlesnake bite, for instance, is evidence that the person is called the path of healer.
-In most indigenous cultures, dismemberment, or in this case, being swallowed, is an initiatory aspect of becoming a shaman.
+Similarly, dismemberment is often viewed as an initiatory aspect of becoming a shaman.
 Being swallowed by a snake in a dream is a form of dismemberment.